 When you pull the rod through the hole in the derailleur hanger, be patient and move slowly.
 The threads in the derailleur hanger are thin and easily damaged.
 Tighten the nuts with an adjustable wrench so there’s no play when you’re going to apply force to bend the derailleur hanger into the right position.

 Step 2.
 Realigning the bent derailleur hanger

 Realigning the hanger is done by grabbing the rod and bending it in the direction you want to.
 The length of the rod will guide you in knowing how far you need to bend and if the hanger is relatively straight again.

 If you feel the hanger is straight enough you can perform the following checks.
-You can use a level tool to see of the horizontal position of the derailleur is correct.
+You can use a level tool to see if the horizontal position of the derailleur is correct.
 And you can use a ruler with a 90 degree angle to check the vertical position in relation to the seat stays.
 Both check can also be performed simply by looking at the rod in relation to the frame.

 If you’re satisfied your derailleur hanger is bent back into it’s intended position.
 You can reassemble your bicycle and check again with the rear derailleur attached.
 By sight alone you can see if your efforts had the desired effect.

-You will need to readjust the shifting and the check the limiter screws of your rear derailleur, but that is going to be covered in another blog.
+You will need to readjust the shifting and check the limiter screws of your rear derailleur, but that is going to be covered in another blog.